Suncrest-Labs/flame-website/README.md

 - Submit a PR referencing the issue (`Fixes #XX`)

 ### 5. 📦 Get Reviewed & Merged
-We’ll review your PR, give feedback if needed, and merge once it’s ready.
+We'll review your PR, give feedback if needed, and merge once it's ready.

+---

 ## 🤝 Join the Flame Community

 Join our community to:
 - Collaborate with other contributors
-- Get updates on new issues
+- Get updates on new features
+- Shape the future of Flame

 🔗 **Telegram (Required)**: [t.me/FlameApp](https://t.me/+Nu-Ub_E5Nx5iZDk0)
 🐦 Twitter: [Coming Soon]